bernie-skipole/acremscope-db/docs/index.md

 the backup file from /opt/dbmaintenance, sets a timestamp in its name, and stores it into /home/bernard/backups ready to be served by a password protected web service.

+## restore from a database backup file

+As user postgres, move to directory /opt/dbmaintenance

+Edit the file restore.sh so it points at the required backup file, then run with

+source restore.sh

+If this does not work, it may be necessary to delete the existing database.

+psql

+drop database astrodb;

+\q

+Then create a database ‘astrodb’ owned by user astro:

+createdb -O astro astrodb

+Then, still as postgres, enter the client and connect to astrodb:

+psql -d astrodb

+At the astrodb prompt use the i option to input commands from start_astrodb:

+\i start_astrodb

+\q

+and again, restore from the backup file

+source restore.sh

 # create web service

 As root, install redis, which is needed by the web service